-Given their assumptions that party elites have the greater influence on political programs and policies, the rise of the Brahmin Left has implications for redistribution..
-A Brahmin Left presumably embraces investments in human capital and meritocratic ideals of deservingness over redistribution stricto sensu.
-Less well-off voters come to see these parties as “defending primarily the winners of the higher education competition” (Gethin, Martínez-Toledano and Piketty 2022: 4) and may defect to the right bloc.
+According to Piketty et al. this has consequences for the potential of redistributive politics because a Brahmin Left presumably embraces investments in human capital and meritocratic ideals of deservingness over redistribution stricto sensu.
+Less well-off voters come to see these parties as “defending primarily the winners of the higher education competition” and may defect to the right bloc (Gethin, Martínez-Toledano, and Piketty 2022: 4).
 In the process, the system ceases to offer a robust economic redistributive option: this is not a priority for a Brahmin Left, while the “Merchant Right” can ignore working-class preferences for redistribution if it succeeds on winning their votes with cultural or nativist appeals.
 In this story, the growing disconnection between income and education as determinants of vote choice is driven by political supply.
 While “the correlation between parties’ income gradient and their position on the economic-distributive dimension has remained very stable” over the past half century, the correlation “between the educational dimension and the parties’ position on the sociocultural axis has dramatically increased” (ibid).

 In some ways, these arguments are not that novel.
 That Lipset’s (1960) “democratic class struggle” has been supplemented by a second dimension of cultural politics is a now well-worn argument reaching back to at least the 1990s (Kitschelt 1994; Houtman, Achterberg, and Derks 2009; Polacko, Kiss, and Graefe 2022).
 The change in the left electorate, with more highly educated voters coming to support left parties, as parts of the traditional working class migrated rightward, has also been well documented (Gingrich and Häusermann 2015; Rennwald 2020 Stubager 2010).
 Beramendi et al.’s (2015) work on electoral coalitions in contemporary capitalism beat Piketty to the punch in terms of the likely outcomes for egalitarianism.
-In their view, the preferences of new middle classes for social investment coupled with liberal cultural politics allows for a viable social democratic electoral coalition, but at the price of ignoring working class preferences for redistribution in the here and now.
+In their view, the preferences of new middle classes for social investment coupled with liberal cultural politics allows for a viable social democratic electoral coalition, but at the price of ignoring working-class preferences for redistribution.
 While Piketty’s conclusions may not be novel, the scope of his team’s project (50 countries over more than half a century) as well as the simplicity of the “dual elite” thesis (and its explicit joint focus on income and education), provide a way of concentrating attention on the topic.
-The fact that this argument helps account for why the political system has accommodated the increased wealth inequality observed in Piketty’s earlier work likely also explains the attention given to it (see Gethin, Martínez-Toledano and Piketty 2022: 7; Piketty 2020).
+The fact that this argument helps account for why the political system has accommodated the increased wealth inequality observed in Piketty’s earlier work, likely also explains the attention given to it (see Gethin, Martínez-Toledano and Piketty 2022: 7; Piketty 2020).